Siminic87/user-centric-milestone-final/README.md

 Only one minor bug was noticed when content on main page would not display correctly due to unclosed div tag.
 Bug fixed.

 ## Deployment
-Uploaded project to github repository by using:
+Uploaded project to github repository by using commands:

 - git remote add origin https://github.com/Siminic87/user-centric-milestone-final.git